 Read the rest of the article here: https://www.mayoclinic.org/…/what-is-reflexolo…/faq-20058139

 All it takes is 20 minutes on the lowest setting to equal a four-mile-walk circulation-wise.
-Our machines will not burn calories, but they will greatly increase circulation to a specified point and throughout the body.
+Our machines will not burn calories, but they will greatly increase circulation in a specific location and throughout the body.